Ho Chi Minh City: Tourism

+The city offers a wide range of restaurants serving common Vietnamese dishes, including phở and rice vermicelli.
+The area around Phạm Ngũ Lão Street and Bùi Viện Street in District 1, often referred to as the Backpackers’ Quarter, is popular with budget travelers.

+It was approximated that 4.3 million tourists visited Vietnam in 2007, of which 70 percent, approximately 3 million tourists, visited the city.

+According to the most recent international tourist statistic, Ho Chi Minh City welcomed 6 million tourists in 2017.

+According to Mastercard's 2019 report, the city is also the country's second most visited city (18th in Asia Pacific), with 4.1 million overnight international visitors in 2018 (after Hanoi with 4.8 million visitors).

+In H12025, HCMC welcomed over 22.1 million visitors (3.8 million international and 18.3 million domestic), generating approximately ₫118 trillion (~US $4.6 billion), a +27.3% year-over-year growth.
+Over the Tet 2025 holiday, the city led all Vietnamese provinces in tourism receipts with ~$303 million, up 17% from 2024.
+In September 2025, HCMC is hosting ITE HCMC 2025 which focuses on sustainable tourism and trade networking and is the 19th of its kind.

 Culture

 Museums and art galleries

 Due to its history, artworks have generally been inspired by both Western and Eastern styles.
 Famous locations for art in Ho Chi Minh City include Ho Chi Minh City Museum of Fine Arts, and various art galleries located on Nam Kỳ Khởi Nghĩa street, Trần Phú street, and Bùi Viện street.

 Food and drink

 Ho Chi Minh City cultivates a strong food and drink culture with lots of roadside restaurants, coffee shops, and food stalls where locals and tourists can enjoy local cuisine and beverages at low prices.
-It's currently ranked in the top five best cities in the world for street food.
+It is currently ranked in the top five best cities in the world for street food.